 \subsection{The Rogers-Ramanujan identities}

 The Rogers-Ramanujan (RR, for short) identities

-are undoubtedly one of the most famous $q$-series identities in mathematics (see ~\cite{An1,An2,Har,Sil}).
+are undoubtedly one of the most famous $q$-series identities in mathematics (see ~\cite{An1,Har,Sil}).
 Here, the Pochhammer symbols are defined by

-As noted by Schur and MacMahon, the RR identities are equivalent to the following statement, which is often called the RR partition theorem. \begin{quotation} Let $i=1$ or $2$.
-For each nonnegative integer $n$, the number of partitions of $n$ whose successive differences are at least two and whose minimum parts are at least $i$ is equal to the number of partitions of $n$ whose parts are congruent to $i$ or $5-i$ modulo 5. \end{quotation}
+As noted by Schur and MacMahon, the RR identities are equivalent to the following statement, often called the RR partition theorem. \begin{quotation} Let $i=1$ or $2$.
+For each non-negative integer $n$, the number of partitions of $n$ whose successive differences are at least two and whose minimum parts are at least $i$ equals the number of partitions of $n$ whose parts are congruent to $i$ or $5-i$ modulo 5. \end{quotation}